India's greatest warriors, reborn in steel as combat robots you pilot.

 Prince of the Vanaras who walked into Ravana's court alone and dared the king of Lanka to move his foot.
 Young, fearless, and built like his father — impossible to ignore.

-The ancient bear king who fought across two Yugas and wrestled Krishna himself to a standstill.
+The ancient bear king who fought across two ages and outlasted every champion who ever faced him.
 Some warriors are not measured by battles won — they are measured by how long they endure.

-A living IP universe backed by 7,000 years of Bharatiya legacy.
-Every warrior has a dharma.
-Every dharma has a fight.
+A living IP universe of 100+ iconic fighters.
+Every warrior has a story.
+Every story has a fight.

 Be among the first to know when Arjuna and Bhim enter the arena.